 Civil engineers plan, design, construct, and operate the physical works and facilities essential to modern life.
 Civil engineers are responsible not only for creating the facilities required by a modern civilization, but also are committed to the conservation and preservation of the environment.
 Examples of these facilities include bridges, highways, buildings, airports, flood control structures, purification plants for drinking water, waste treatment and disposal facilities, offshore structures, tunnels, irrigation systems, space satellites, and launching facilities.

-The program leading to the Bachelor of Science degree in Civil Engineering is accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+The program leading to the Bachelor of Science degree in Civil Engineering is accredited by the Engineering Accreditation Commission of ABET, www.abet.org, which is the nonprofit, non-governmental organization that accredits college and university programs in the disciplines of applied science, computing, engineering, and engineering technology.

 The mission of the undergraduate program of the Department of Civil and Environmental Engineering is to provide a premier undergraduate education in civil engineering that prepares our graduates to contribute effectively to the profession and society, for advanced study, and for life-long learning; to conduct world-class disciplinary and interdisciplinary research that is integrated with both graduate and undergraduate education in selected areas of excellence; and to serve a diverse constituency through technology transfer, public service, and outreach.

-Courses can be selected to provide in-depth studies in environmental, geotechnical, hydraulic, structural, construction, and/or transportation engineering.
+Courses can be selected to provide in-depth studies in environmental, infrastructure, water resource, structural, and construction engineering.

-All seniors are required to take the Fundamentals of Engineering (FE) exam prior to graduation.
-Two purposes of this exam are: (1) It is a required step in becoming a professional engineer; and (2) It serves as an assessment tool for meeting the department's objectives.
+All seniors are encouraged to take the Fundamentals of Engineering (FE) exam prior to graduation.
+Two purposes of this exam are: (1) It is a required step in becoming a licensed professional engineer; and (2) It serves as an assessment tool for meeting the department's objectives.

 Because of the ever-increasing knowledge required to practice at high levels of competence in the specialized branches of civil engineering, an educational preparation of five or more years of college study is becoming more important.
 By an appropriate choice of electives the undergraduate curriculum may be integrated with a graduate program to provide a continuous schedule of studies leading to both the bachelor’s and master’s degrees.

-The department offers courses of study leading to the degrees of Bachelor of Science in Civil Engineering, Master of Science in Civil Engineering, Master of Science in Environmental Engineering, and Doctor of Philosophy (Civil Engineering).
-The department participates in interdepartmental programs leading to the degrees of Master of Science in Environmental Science, and Master of Regional Planning.
+The department offers courses of study leading to the degrees of Bachelor of Science in Civil Engineering, Master of Science in Civil Engineering, Master of Science in Environmental Engineering, Doctor of Philosophy (Civil Engineering), and Bachelor of Science in Construction Engineering.
+The department also participates in interdepartmental programs leading to the degrees of Master of Science in Environmental Science, and Master of Regional Planning.

 All incoming Civil and Environmental Engineering students are required to purchase laptop computers.
-Please contact the department for details and specifications and/or visit http://www.ce.wsu.edu/laptop_requirements.htm.
+Please contact the department for details and specifications and/or visit:

 Students who are planning to transfer to civil engineering at Washington State University from other institutions should coordinate their program with the department chairperson to establish an integrated program leading to the bachelor’s degree.
 Inquiries concerning specific questions are welcome.
 A strong preparation in mathematics and physics is necessary prior to transfer to minimize the time required to complete the degree requirements.
-The requirements for direct entry into the Department of Civil and Environmental Engineering upon transfer are the same as listed for certification under the Degree Programs.
-The Admissions Office will handle admissions applications from transfer students and the Department of Civil & Environmental Engineering will handle certification applications.
+The requirements for direct entry into the Department of Civil and Environmental Engineering upon transfer are the same as listed for admission to the major under the Degree Programs.
+The Admissions Office will handle admissions applications from transfer students and the Department of Civil and Environmental Engineering will handle admission to the major applications.

 Preparation for Graduate Study